Lei Wu (吴磊)

 Recruiting

-We are actively seeking self-motivated postdocs, PhD students and interns to join our team.
-If you are interested in collaborating with me, please send an email to me with your CV and transcript as well as a brief description of your research interests.
+We are actively seeking self-motivated postdocs, PhD students, and undergraduate interns to join our team.
+If you are interested in collaborating with me, please email me your CV, transcript, and a brief description of your research interests.